Guwenjun2017/C-Primer-Plus/README.md

 # First-attempt
 the first try.
 Exame is over.
-My claasate are all go back home.
+My classmates are all go back home.